mirror/dd-wrt/src/router/python/Doc/library/typing.rst

    def inproduct(v: Vec[T]) -> T: # Same as Iterable[Tuple[T, T]]
        return sum(x*y for x, y in v)

-The metaclass used by :class:`Generic` is a subclass of :class:`abc.ABCMeta`.
+.. versionchanged:: 3.7
+    :class:`Generic` no longer has a custom metaclass.

-A generic class can be an ABC by including abstract methods or properties, and generic classes can also have ABCs as base classes without a metaclass conflict.
+A user-defined generic class can have ABCs as base classes without a metaclass conflict.
 Generic metaclasses are not supported.
 The outcome of parameterizing generics is cached, and most types in the typing module are hashable and comparable for equality.